Quake strikes near Iran nuclear power plant

 The Bushehr plant, which produces 1,000 megawatts of power, was completed by Russia after years of delay and officially handed over in September 2013.
 In 2016, Russian and Iranian firms began building two additional 1,000-megawatt reactors at Bushehr.
 Their construction was expected to take 10 years.

 The Islamic republic is seeking to reduce its reliance on oil and gas with 20 nuclear power plants planned over the coming years.
-Its nuclear programme is at the centre of a dispute with the United States, which suspects Iran is trying to obtain a nuclear weapons capability, something the Islamic republic vehemently denies.
+Its nuclear program is at the center of a dispute with the United States, which suspects Iran is trying to obtain a nuclear weapons capability, something the Islamic republic vehemently denies.

 Iran sits on top of major tectonic plates and sees frequent seismic activity.
 In November 2017, a 7.3-magnitude quake in the western province of Kermanshah killed 620 people.